 - 5.1 The growth projections provided in the business case have been provided by the planning team based on their future growth projections. - 5.2 Under the terms of the MoU there is no requirement for RBC or MDC to transfer their existing bin stock to NSDC.
-The figures in this report are estimation and may vary. - 5.3 In order to help drive the service it is proposed that for new housing areas we extend the existing practice of developers buying the refuse and recycling bins to include a garden waste bin for all new households with a garden.
+The figures in this report are an estimation and may vary dependent on the levels of cooperation once notice is given under the terms of the MoU. - 5.3 In order to help drive the service it is proposed that for new housing areas we extend the existing practice of developers buying the refuse and recycling bins to include a garden waste bin for all new households with a garden.
 Discussions will be held with the planning team about implementation. - 5.4 If possible we will then offer new estates free garden waste collection for a limited period.
 This action is founded on the experience of other authorities who historically had a free garden waste collection service and after the implementation of a charge achieved around a 50% uptake.